ginagr/optie-coding-challenge/README.md

 ## Overview:
 For this coding challenge we are asking you to write a program that parses a JSON object containing 1000 n-grams and sorts them into different categories.
 The categories should be based on the definition of the words, however, the manner that they are sorted is completely up to you.
 This means it is up to you to figure out how to find similarities between words and group them together.

-In this zip file you will find the skeleton of a single page site with blank HTML and CSS files, with the JSON object saved as *n-grams* within the JS file
+In this zip file you will find the skeleton of a single page site with blank HTML and CSS files, with the JSON object saved as *ngrams* within the JS file

 ---
 ## Setup: